 What is IR35?

-The UK's IR35 legislation is a set of tax laws which are designed to ensure that contractors pay the same Tax and National Insurance contributions as an equivalent employee..
-There are a series of tests used to determine the tax status of contractors working through personal service companies (PSCs).
+The UK's IR35 legislation is a set of tax laws that are designed to ensure that contractors pay the same Tax and National Insurance contributions as an equivalent employee.
+There is a series of tests used to determine the tax status of contractors working through personal service companies (PSCs).

 Are you required to issue an IR35 status determination statement?